ashmirojli/millet-yield-forecaster/README.md

 The system prompt restricts the chatbot to millet agronomy, district-level yield data (1993-2019), and the project's ML methodology.
 It explicitly rejects questions about non-millet crops, live weather forecasts, and market prices.
 If the tool returns no data for a query, the model is instructed to relay that clearly rather than guess.

-**Why not RAG:**

-The dataset is structured tabular data (CSV rows), not unstructured text.
-RAG excels at retrieving passages from documents, but for precise numerical lookups ("yield in district X, year Y"), a direct function call against the DataFrame is simpler, faster, and guaranteed to return the exact value.
-There is no embedding step, no similarity search, and no risk of retrieving the wrong chunk.

 ## Tech Stack

 - **ML:** XGBoost, SHAP, PyTorch (LSTM), Pandas, NumPy